 What These Three Models Have in Common

-There is one simple key to being successful in selling using any of these models online: the ability to write compelling sales copy.
-If you master no other skill, the one you need to learn is copywriting.
+There is one simple key to being successful in selling using any of these models online: the ability to find your target customers and show them why they must buy from you.
+If you master no other skill, the one you need to learn is sales and marketing.
 That alone can make you successful in selling any type of product online.
 Remember this, people don’t buy a product, service, or idea; they buy the story that’s attached to it.